keep cats away

 cats in yard

 As gardeners, we constantly assess problems that arise, like plant nutritional deficiencies and insect pests.
-The last thing you might expect to be on the list of a gardener’s problems is cats.
+The last thing you might expect to be on the list of a gardener’s problems is outdoor cats.
 Well, the truth is, cats are capable of wreaking havoc in the garden just like deer, rabbits, and other animals.

 If this sounds like a problem you are experiencing, there is most likely something about your yard that attracts cats.
 Cats can be drawn to your garden for a variety of reasons.